 Do your kids love dinosaurs?
 My children were recently reminiscing of a time they were junior Paleontologists.
 If you are studying dinosaurs or just looking for an activity for a rainy day, this is a fun project!!
 Fill a large plastic tub with sand.
-I know the thought of an indoor sandbox sound […]
+I know the thought of an indoor sandbox sound like […]

 During a recent trip to my small hometown, I took my kids to visit some of our families grave sites at the local cemetery.
 I know it may seem an odd destination for an outing.
 I have always been intrigued by cemeteries, where the rows of headstones hold vast stories and history.
 I was surprised […]